AdobeDocs/experience-manager-64.es-ES/help/forms/developing/pdf-a-documents.md

 ---
-title: Uso de documentos de PDF/A
+title: Trabajar con documentos PDF/A
 seo-title: Working with PDF/A Documents
 description: Utilice el servicio DocConverter para determinar si un documento de PDF es un documento de PDF/A y convertir los documentos de PDF en documentos de PDF/A.
 seo-description: Use the  DocConverter service to determine if a PDF document is a PDF/A document and convert PDF documents to PDF/A documents.